-Residency programs must prepare residents to practice in a transforming healthcare system, providing curricular experiences that traditionally have not been part of residency education but need to be.
+Residency programs must prepare residents to practice in a transforming healthcare system, as our healthcare landscape rapidly changes.
 Our residency is committed to preparing residents not just for the next 3-4 years but for the more distant future as well.
 We are committed to preparing residents to be leaders and patient advocates, not only able to adjust to changing practice environments and a changing healthcare system but to lead it on various levels to a better place.

 We believe that family medicine is the specialty most aligned with achieving the “Quadruple Aim” – improving the health of populations, improving the patient experience of healthcare, reducing the cost of health care, and maintaining joy in our practice.
 Higher quality and lower cost can only be achieved by understanding not only care for the individual patient but also understanding (and improving) the current healthcare delivery system.
 Understanding that context in which family physicians practice and patients receive care, and in fact acquiring leadership and management skills in this context, is the best chance to achieve a truly value-based, patient-centered healthcare system.

-2) Thursday afternoon class conferences (with associated readings) on HSM topics (see category list below).
+2) Thursday afternoon class conferences (with associated readings) on Health Systems topics (see category list below).

-3) Class-based scheduled experiential Health Systems Management individual activities (with associated readings), 10 per year for 4 years.
+3) Longitudinal experiential Health Systems Management individual activities (with associated readings), 10 per year for each of the 4 years.

-6) In addition, residents with special interest in Health Systems Management, often intending to serve HSM-related leadership roles in the future, may participate in the Health Systems Leadership Area of Concentration.
+7) In addition, residents with special interest in Health Systems Management, often intending to serve health systems leadership roles in the future, may participate in the Health Systems Leadership Area of Concentration.

 Health Systems Management (HSM) Components